lxma/AILaTeXImport/README.md

 To perform the combined export, run the script.
 Choose File->Scripts->Other Script and select the file "Illustrator LaTeX Export.jsx" from the js directory of the repository.

-The script generates two files.
-One PDF file with the same basename as the Illustrator file and another file with the extension ".tex".
+The script generates two files, both with the same base name as the original Illustrator image:

+    1. A PDF file containing all image data except for the text elements

+    2. A LaTeX file (with the extension ".tex") containing LaTeX instructions to place all text elements and to include the PDF file

 ## Importing into LaTeX